 Eggs that have never been refrigerated will stay good up to a month.
 However, once eggs have been refrigerated, they have to stay refrigerated to avoid the risk of food poisoning.

 While its relatively easy to find non-refrigerated eggs in less developed countries, it’s almost impossible in most parts of the US and you may have to make do with powdered eggs.
-Powdered eggs work reasonably well in dishes where they are a minor ingredient, but generally aren’t suitable for true egg-based dishes, such as omelets.
+I just recently found out about some really good powdered eggs — read here.

 Most condiments, such as catsup, mustard, jelly, and so forth don’t really need to be refrigerated.
 I’ve kept all of these for 3 to 6 months at a time in the tropics just in a cupboard with no ill effects and not even any mold.